-Figure 24: Effect of Increasing Best-effort Work in Realtime CORBA: System Running at Capacity (Work = 30); Client and Server are on the Same Machine freeing up the server to do additional work.
+Figure 24: Effect of Increasing Best-effort Work in Realtime CORBA: System Running at Capacity (Work = 30); Client and Server are on the Same Machine the best-effort threads.
+Moreover, increasing the number of best-effort threads does not yield any increase in the collective throughput of the best-effort threads and the best-effort threads are not able to disrupt the higher priority rate-based threads.
+This behavior is expected from a DRE application.

-Figure 25: Effect of Increasing Best-effort Work in Realtime CORBA: System Running Slightly Below Capacity (Work = 28); Client and Server are on the Same Machine
+Figure 25: Effect of Increasing Best-effort Work in Realtime CORBA: System Running Slightly Below Capacity (Work = 28); Client and Server are on the Same Machine for the best-effort threads increases since all the client processing is now performed on the machine hosting the client, freeing up the server to do additional work.